 Isolation is nearly non-existent, but the earbuds fit our test head surprisingly well.
 The rubberized material on both the ear tips and test head created enough friction that the ‘buds stayed in place during testing, which explains the low-end attenuation from the chart above.
 Unless your skin is remarkably rubbery, you’re unlikely to experience this same suction-like effect.
 In short, real-world isolation performance is poor and I heard nearly everything going on around me when testing these ‘buds.

 Lows, mids, and highs

 Lauv’s song Tattoos Together opens with notes individually plucked on a bass guitar before Lauv begins singing.
-Although the bassline is audible throughout the whole song, it takes more effort to hear it with the Tone Free XL7 than with other earbuds that create a cogent seal.
+Although the bassline is audible throughout the whole song, it takes more effort to hear it with these buds than with other earbuds that create a cogent seal.

 Claps also fall to the wayside when listening to Tatoos Together, especially if listening outside.
 When I was walking around, I found it nearly impossible to hear the intermittent claps during each verse due to the fact that wind noise and traffic took precedence.

 Microphone quality isn’t good